drakmor/spark_player/README.md

 ## Quick start

-To start using Hola Player, follow these steps:
+To start using Spark Player, follow these steps:

 1. Register for an account on [holaspark.com](http://holaspark.com/cp)